-- Students and staff shall be encouraged to balance work and recreation and helped to become aware of stressors which may interfere with health development.
+- Students and staff shall be encouraged to balance work and recreation and helped to become aware of stressors that may interfere with healthy development.

 An effective health care delivery system that promotes academic achievement by providing a broad scope of services from qualified health care providers will improve the mental and physical health of students and staff.

 - Primary coordination of health services shall be through a trained school health care practitioner with the support and direction of Quakertown Christian School, Quakertown School District, and the Bucks County Health Department.

 - Quakertown Christian School shall collaborate with Quakertown School District and community health liaisons and resources to promote health and wellness for students, families, staff, and the community.

 - A coordinated program of accessible health services shall be provided to students and staff and shall include violence prevention, school safety, communicable disease prevention, health screening, including Body Mass Index (BMI), community health referrals, and immunizations, parenting skills, first aid, and other priority health education topics.